Brain Scans Find Differences But No Injury In U.S. Diplomats Who Fell Ill In Cuba

 "These methods are used to find differences that are associated with being left-handed or right-handed, male or female, low IQ [or] high IQ, whether you are a musician or not," he says.
 "They're all within the normal range."

-And 12 of the workers had a history of concussion, which also could account for some of these differences.
+And 12 of the workers had a history of concussion, which also could account for some of the differences.

 The real importance of the study is in what it did not find, Fields says.